JHU-PL-Lab/www-fpse/lecture/lists.md

 `fold_left` is in fact more efficient than `fold_right` so it is preferred all things being equal:
  - Observe how the value of the `fold_left` function above is what is directly returned from the base case, it bubbles all the way out
- - Such a function is *tail recursive*
+ - Such a function is *tail recursive*: there is *no work to do* after the (sole) recursive call finishes
  - The compiler doesn't need to use a call stack for such functions since nothing happens upon return
+   - there is nothing it needs to mark as a point to go back to
-   - so it replaces push/pop with jumps in and one jump out when done -- its just a loop.
+   - so, it replaces push/pop with jumps in and one jump out when done -- its just a loop.
  - Important when lists get really long that you don't use stack unless required.
  - Observe that `fold_right` is not tail recursive, so it needs the stack and will be slower